roytang/blog/content/posts/2017/06/software-development-and-government.md

 ---
-title: Software Development and Government
 author: roy
-type: post
-date: 2017-06-29T01:30:34+00:00
-url: /2017/06/software-development-and-government/
 categories:
 - Philippines
 - Software Development
+date: 2017-06-29 01:30:34
+title: Software Development and Government
+type: post
+url: /2017/06/software-development-and-government/
 ---

 Random thoughts while walking at night: The structure of government can be a bit analogous to the structure of a software development project.

 The **Constitution** is like the **requirements** for a project.
 It&#8217;s kind of high-level and (I believe) shouldn&#8217;t be too detailed.
 Supposedly the requirements are written by the client.
 For a country like the Philippines the client is &#8220;we the sovereign Filipino people&#8221;.